 - Put a brick on the top or strap the roof on with a large elastic band or a circle of car inner tube.
 They are quite light weight even with fondant and bees in.
 Strong winds and/or cats can dislodge them and if they hit the floor with a bang – catastrophe!

-- You will almost certainly need to feed again.
-Once they have eaten their lovely fondant they can be fed syrup.
+- You will almost certainly need to feed again but don’t feed so much that there is nowhere left for the queen to lay.
 The crown board is flexible enough to be prised up at the feeder end without releasing the bees from the brood chamber – strong syrup can be poured in from a jug.
-Add a few broken twigs as floats so the bees don’t drown.
+Alternatively, gently remove the crownboard and set it horizontally across the frames to keep the bees in place while you fiddle about.
+Add a few broken twigs to the syrup as floats so the bees don’t drown.

 - If you added a capped queen cell leave alone for 2-3 weeks depending on the weather.
 If you added a virgin leave alone for 2 weeks.
 If there are no eggs after 4 weeks something is wrong.
 Click here for Queen Rearing Timeline.